The Transformative Power of Backbends in Yoga

 How to do it:

-Keep the back of the neck long, shoulders soft
+Keep the back of the neck long and shoulders soft.

 2. Ustrasana – Camel Pose